adamdevigili/skillbased-archived/README.md

 [skillbased](http://skillbased.xyz) is a service that is aimed to provide players of casual, "pick-up" type sports to quickly and easily create balanced teams for their activity, and save those teams to create elevated levels of competition.

+## Development

+Rename the `.env` file to `.env.local`.
+The default values should allow the API and postgres to start, however to enable Auth0 on the frontend, you'll need to supply your own credentials to their corresponding environment variables

-Deploy locally with: `docker-compose -f docker-compose.yml up --build`
+Build and run the API, frontend, and a postgres database locally with: `docker-compose -f docker-compose.local.yml up --build`

 ## Tech
 ### Stack